Department of Home (Kerala)

-The Home Department (Malayalam: ആഭ്യന്തര വകുപ്പ്) is a department of the Government of Kerala.
+The Home Department (Malayalam: ആഭ്യന്തര വകുപ്പ്) is an administrative department of the Government of Kerala.
 It plays a key role in maintenance of law and order in the state of Kerala.
 The department oversees the maintenance of law and order, prevention and control of crime, prosecution of criminals besides dealing with fire services and prisons administration.

 The department is also responsible for the functioning of State Police, Prisons and Correctional Services, Fire and Rescue Services, Civil Defence and Home Guards.
 The department is also the cadre controlling authority of Indian Police Service (IPS) (Kerala Cadre) and Kerala Police Service (KPS).
 The Chief Minister generally serves as the departmental minister, and the Additional Chief Secretary (Home & Vigilance), an IAS officer, is the administrative head of the department.
 Pinarayi Vijayan is the current Home Minister of Kerala.

+Structure

+The Home Department is headed by the Minister for Home, who is a political appointee responsible for making policy decisions and providing strategic direction.
+The minister in charge of the home department is Pinarayi Vijayan, the Chief Minister of Kerala.
+Assisting the Minister is the Additional Chief Secretary (Home & Vigilance), a senior IAS officer, also known as Home Secretary, who handles the day-to-day administrative affairs of the department.

+The department is organized into several sections, each managed by an Additional Secretary, Joint Secretary, Deputy Secretary, or Under Secretary, who are responsible for handling specific subjects such as police administration, prisons, fire and rescue services, prosecution, judiciary, and internal security.

+The hierarchy within the Secretariat is as follows:

+Additional Chief Secretary (or Principal Secretary), Secretary, Additional Secretary, Joint Secretary, Deputy Secretary, Under Secretary, followed by Section Officers and other supporting staff.

-Line Departments
+Line Departments / Directorates

-Activities of Kerala Police headed by State Police Chief, Kerala Fire and Rescue Services headed by the Director General, Fire and Rescue Services, Homeguards and Civil Defence, Kerala Prisons & Correctional Services headed by the Director General of Prisons and the Chemical Examiners Laboratory headed by the Chief Chemical Examiner and Prosecution Directorate is headed by the Director General of Prosecution are under the administrative Control of the Home Department.
-All these departments are inter-linked and co-ordinated by the Home department.
+The following departments and agencies function under the administrative control of the Home Department: